AbdullahTabassam/Covid-19-Data-Insights-EDA/README.md

 ## Questions Addressed

 ### Question 1:
-- What are the chances of dying if you contract COVID-19 in the UK?
+- What are the chances of dying if you contact COVID-19 in the UK?
 (Use TOP(1) for latest date only)

 ### Question 2:
 - What percentage of the population got infected with COVID-19 by far in the UK?
 (Use TOP(1) for latest date only)